Pere IV, 345 08020 Barcelona

 coordinated by Juan David Galindo

-Collective learning group on survival strategies within the artistic context in Barcelona.
-It is based on a critical position on the professional success model while seeking to generate knowledge and practical survival tools.
-A mapping of the professional context, its agents, codes and means will be carried out.
+A collective learning group focused on survival strategies within the artistic context in Barcelona.
+With a critical stance on hegemonic models of professional success, this thread seeks to generate practical tools and shared knowledge for subsistence.
+It will include a mapping of the local professional context: its agents, codes, and dynamics.

 Land